ComparetheMarket/sdet-technical-tests/CTM-SDET-test-API.md

 ## Submission

 Create a public repository on GitHub with your code and send us the link.
+Alternatively, create a git repository locally and send it to us compressed in a ZIP file.